-New Canadian Media is proud to present a new series of workshops for immigrant journalists on factchecking and “fake news” in the run-up to the October federal election.
+New Canadian Media is proud to present new, free educational webinars for immigrant journalists on factchecking and “fake news”.

 Fact-check claims and analyze the credibility of online news sources